-The livable zone on our planet is in the lower troposphere, within 5 miles above and below sea level, similar in scale to the thickness of a layer of saran wrap on a ball 1 meter in diameter.
+The livable zone on our planet is in the lower troposphere, within 5 miles above and below sea level, similar in scale to the thickness of a 1 millimeter film covering a ball 1 meter in diameter.

 The troposphere contains 90 % of the mass of the atmosphere, including all the weather and warmth.
 Above the troposphere, temperatures and thin atmosphere resemble the thin surface atmosphere and temperature on mars (-67C.).
 The much more dense surface atmosphere of our closest neighbor Venus, maintains a balmy 468 C, hot enough to melt lead.
 Atmospheric chemical make up and density equals planetary surface heat retention.

 Among the animals living in our temperate biosphere we are unique, we share it with millions of other species, many with a purpose in nature greater than our own, but no other species has our communication abilities.
-Collectively, we have driven technology and pushed human ideals at a pace that quite out-strides our own purpose.
+We have pushed human ideals and developed technology at a pace that surely out-strides our own purpose on this planet.
 Our species has come to dangerously affect the health of the biosphere, threatening all life within it.

 The biosphere is kept in very delicate temperature balance by the perfect amount of sunlight penetration and deflection, with atmospheric heat retention maintaining a very precise quantity of thermal mass in the oceans, forests and organisms on land, a very exact temperature to which the global climate systems and all current life has adapted.